jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 # Find-overwritten-Sitecore-resource-items
-A Sitecore PowerShell Report for Sitecore IAR items, Items as Resources.
+- A Sitecore PowerShell Report for Sitecore IAR items, Items as Resources.
+- A Content Editor warning for IAR items and IAR overridden, overwritten items in Sitecore PowerShell

+Certainly with Sitecore XM Cloud there is more resistance to extend the Sitecore CMS using c# code in a custom DLL. but with Sitecore PowerShell a lot can be done these tools are completely in Sitecore PowerShell and everything is in Sitecore items no files needed.

 ## For Sitecore 10.2, Sitecore 10.3+ and XM Cloud
 IAR Sitecore items can be overwritten by a sql database item, With the Sitecore PowerShell report you can easy find the item and delete/restore the item as resource.